We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More…

 TM 144MX / 125MX Motocross

 In the racing category, TM’s two-stroke dirt bikes arrive in high tune and generally race fuel is a good idea.
 As with the TM EN144 Fi and 125, the TM 144MX features a bigger bore and stroke than the 125MX, otherwise, they are fairly similar.
-Fuel injection models are anticipated in the future.
+Fuel injection models were released this year.

 Yamaha YZ125 Motocross